Algebraic Cobordism and \'Etale Cohomology: Some e tale connectivity results

 \subsection{\'Etale-$\AA^1$ naive properties of Landweber exact motivic spectra}

 Now we apply the above machinery to investigate the \'{e}tale-$\AA^1$ naive properties of certain $\MGL$ modules whose slices are computed in \cite{spitzweck2}, namely the Landweber exact motivic spectra and its slice covers.
-For the rest of this section, we work over a field $k$.
+For the rest of this section, we work over a field $k$ and we also assume that all our Landweber exact spectra are effective.
 We prove a sequence of lemmas towards establishing some \'etale-$\AA^1$ naive properties of Landweber exact motivic spectra

 We give a rapid review of motivic Landweber exact spectra, the basic reference being \cite{landweber}.
-If $N_*$ is a Landweber exact $\MU_*[\frac{1}{c}]$-module as in \cite{spitzweck2}*{Section 5}, then the functor from $\SH(S)$ to the category of Adams graded graded Abelian groups --- see \cite{landweber}*{Section 3} --- given by
+If $N_*$ is a Landweber exact $\MU_*[\frac{1}{c}]$-module as in \cite{spitzweck2}*{Section 5}, then the functor from $\SH(S)$ to the category of Adams-graded graded Abelian groups --- see \cite{landweber}*{Section 3} --- given by

 is representable by a (motivic) Landweber exact spectrum $\E_N$.
 By construction $\E_N$ is a Cartesian section of $\SH(-)$ \cite{landweber}*{Proposition 8.5}.
 In fact, \cite{landweber} proves more: every Landweber exact spectrum is an object of the $\infty$-category $\Mod_{\MGL}$ \cite{landweber}*{Proposition 7.9} and is furthermore cellular \cite{landweber}*{Proposition 8.4}.
 The slices of Landweber exact spectra are computed in \cite{spitzweck2}*{Theorem 6.1}.
-For $\E_{M}$ there is an equivalence $s_q(\E_{N}) \simeq \Sigma^{2q,q} \M(N_t)$ which is compatible with the map $N_{*} \rightarrow E_{N, *,*}$; see \cite{hopkinsmorelhoyois}*{Theorem 8.5}.
+For $\E_{M}$ there is an equivalence $s_q(\E_{N}) \simeq \Sigma^{2q,q} \M(N_{2q})$ which is compatible with the map $N_{*} \rightarrow E_{N, *,*}$; see \cite{hopkinsmorelhoyois}*{Theorem 8.5}.